ncatlab/nlab-content/pages/5/4/0/7/7045/content.md

 $$\frac{A:\mathcal{U}\quad B:A\to \mathcal{U}}{\Pi\, A\, B : \mathcal{U}}$$

 With Russell universes, we can also omit the judgment "$A\; type$" and replace it everywhere by a judgment that A is a term of some universe.
-This is the approach taken by the [[Homotopy Type Theory -- Univalent Foundations of Mathematics|HoTT textbook]] and by [[Coq]].
+This is the approach taken in [UFP13](#UFP13).

 ### Tarski universes
  {#TarskiStyle}